awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_first_project/Readme.md

 + An AWS account
 + A Java IDE (this example uses IntelliJ)
 + Java 1.8 SDK and Maven

+### Important

++ The AWS services included in this document are included in the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc).
++  This code has not been tested in all AWS Regions.
+Some AWS services are available only in specific regions.
+For more information, see [AWS Regional Services](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services).
++ Running this code might result in charges to your AWS account.
++ Be sure to terminate all of the resources you create while going through this tutorial to ensure that you’re not charged.

+### Creating the resources

+The AWS Services used in this AWS tutorial are:

+ - Amazon S3 Service
+ - Amazon DynamoDB
+ - AWS Step Functions

+You need to create this resources prior to starting this tutorial:

++ An Amazon DynamoDB table named **Greeting** that contains a partition key named **idblog**.
+For information about creating an Amazon DynamoDB table, see [Create a Table](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/getting-started-step-1.html).

 The following figure shows the project that's created.